 Another extremely important aspect of your credit report is the credit score.
 Also referred to as a risk score or FICO score, the credit score is a 3-digit number developed by the Fair Isaac Company (FICO) used to determine your creditworthiness to potential lenders or creditors.
 The number can range anywhere from 300-850 (with 850 being a perfect score), and is calculated by a complicated mathematical algorithm.
 The breakdown of how a credit score is weighed is as follows:

 If your credit score falls below 650, it is important to improve it by focusing your efforts on reducing your debt, paying your bills on time, and making sure that your credit report information does not contain any inaccuracies.
 It can take some time to increase your credit score, but it is vitally important to show creditors that you are a responsible and creditworthy candidate.
+Here are some more tips for improving your credit score.

 No one is perfect.
 We have all had times when we have paid a bill late for one reason or another, and some of us have had serious credit problems in the past, but it is never too late to start improving your credit.

-If you ready to purchase a home, but your credit history is still haunting you, prove your creditworthiness to lenders and creditors by maintaining your monthly payments and paying down your outstanding debt.
+If you’re ready to purchase a home, but your credit history is still haunting you, prove your creditworthiness to lenders and creditors by maintaining your monthly payments and paying down your outstanding debt.
 If you need help to budget your finances, and work your way out of debt, you may consider using the services of a reputable consumer credit counseling service.